vonbecmann/earley-parser/repository/EarleyParser-Core.package/JERecognizer.class/README.md

-Jay Earley Algorithm as a Recognizer
+Jay Earley Algorithm as a Recognizer. recognition is not parsing.